AMReX-Combustion/PeleC/Docs/sphinx/ebverification/ConvergingNozzle/README.rst

 relationships for quasi-one dimensional isentropic compressible flow.
 The nozzle is set up with an inlet Mach number of 0.22, and area ratio of 2, and an outlet pressure of 1 bar.
 The case uses the gamma law equation of state with :math:`\gamma=1.4`.
+Rudimentary sponge zones are added at the inlet and outlet to absorb spurious reflected waves.

 Property Comparisons to Quasi-1D Flow
 #####################################